rhanb/nativescript-swipe-layout/README.md

 * [Publish to NPM](#PublishtoNPM)
 * [TravisCI](#TravisCI)

-##  1. <a name='WhatisaNativeScriptpluginseed'></a>What is a NativeScript plugin seed?
+##  1. <a name='WhatisaNativeScriptpluginseed'></a>What is NativeScript plugin seed?

 The NativeScript plugin seed is built to be used as a starting point by NativeScript plugin developers.
-What seed gives out of the box?
+What the seed gives out of the box?
-* the plugin structure with option for easy development and debugging
+* the plugin structure with option for easy development and debugging (see [Development setup section](#Developmentsetup) below)
 * a simple working plugin
 * a demo project working with the plugin.
-Useful during development and for running tests via Travis CI
+It is useful during development and for running tests via Travis CI
 * plugin tests
-* a guideline how to structure your plugin README
+* a guideline how to structure your plugin README file that will be published to NPM
 * a shell script to create your plugin package
 * a proper `.gitignore` to keep GitHub tidy
-* a proper `.npmignore` to ensure everyone is happy when you publish your plugin via npm.
+* a proper `.npmignore` to ensure everyone is happy when you publish your plugin to NPM.

 ![Plugin seed demo](https://github.com/NativeScript/nativescript-plugin-seed/blob/master/screenshots/demo.png?raw=true)